Articles

 1. Keep Your Drupal Site Updated

 Frequent Updates: Update your Drupal themes, modules, and core to the most recent versions.
-Updates often include critical security fixes that address known vulnerabilities.
+The latest releases of software and systems contain vital security patches which protect against established security threats.

 Patch Management: Establish a dependable patch management system to find and deploy security updates quickly.
-This is especially important for websites that depend on Drupal migration or customised features.
+Websites that require Drupal migration or custom functionality need this process to function properly.

 2. Secure User Accounts